 I’m a Phoenix-based artist that takes scientific discoveries and ideas and interprets them into bold iconographic and often humorous paintings and drawings.
-My past work explored Promethean moral questions with octopuses, clocks powered by carnivorous plants, abyssal ocean depths, and zombie-ism in insects and spiders.
-My current work is built upon these past paintings and concepts.
+My past work explored Promethean moral questions with octopuses, clocks powered by carnivorous plants, abyssal ocean depths, and zombie-ism in spiders and insects.